230.501 Definition of Accredited Investor as used in Regulation D

-An accredited investor is a person or legal entity with a special status under financial laws, who is allowed to participate in non-registered investments, since being considered an individual with the experience and means to participate in riskier investments and bear any potential losses.
+A section 501 accredited investor means someone that fits the criteria of Section 501’s definition of “accredited investor.”
+A legal term of art defined under Regulation D found in Section 5 of the Securities Act of 1933.
+An “accredited investor” means a person or legal entity with a special status under financial laws, who may to participate in non-registered investments, since being considered an individual with the experience and means to participate in riskier investments and bear any potential losses.

 The Securities and Exchange Commission (SEC) concedes companies and private funds the opportunity to not register certain investments as long as the firms sell these assets to accredited investors exclusively.